GammaMartin/Messenger/README.md

   into the terminal, where "xx" is the driver version and Server-IP is the IP address of the server the user wants to connect to in order to relay messages.

   2) The user must run the Server file independently, which will handle all messages in the chat.
+The program assumes that port 65501 is not in use.

   Messenger is a instant messaging program designed in Java Swing that allows users to communicate with each other through a Server.
 Through a MySQL database, user history is established, allowing communications from former